-Believe it or not, babies are communicating with us from the moment they are born and I’m not just referring to crying.
-Babies use sounds, facial expressions and movements to tell us how they feel.
+Believe it or not, babies communicate with us from the moment they are born, and I’m not just referring to crying.
+Babies use sounds, facial expressions, and movements to tell us how they feel.
 Even two-pound premature babies in the neonatal intensive care unit are beginning to communicate.

 By approximately six weeks, babies begin to smile in response to pleasure and connection with others.
-As younger babies seem to smile.
-It is usually just a grimace, but by six weeks, babies can recognize pleasure and respond to it intentionally.
+When younger babies seem to smile, it is usually just a grimace.
+However, babies can recognize pleasure and respond to it intentionally by six weeks.
 By three to four months, babies are typically laughing out loud.
 Try to make your baby laugh every day.
 Just like adults, laughing releases endorphins in babies, boosting their mood.

-Usually by six months babies begin to babble, producing more complex sounds.
+Usually, by six months, babies begin to babble, producing more complex sounds.
 This is the beginning of intentional communication.
-It is important that parents respond to baby’s communication to start the back and forth that is so important for early development.
-A recent study out of Harvard and MIT found that the back and forth interactions between babies and caregivers is the strongest predictor of future language and academic skills, so keep those interactions going all day long.
+Parents must respond to baby’s communication to start the back and forth that is so important for early development.
+A recent study from Harvard and MIT found that the back and forth interactions between babies and caregivers are the strongest predictor of future language and academic skills, so keep those interactions going all day long.

 Be responsive to your baby’s communication.

-By as early as five months babies learn that their babbles elicit a response from their parents and care-givers.
+By as early as five months, babies learn that their babbles elicit a response from their parents and caregivers.
 This is significant because they know that their sounds have a social effect.
-By six months, babies typically have the ability to follow mommy or daddy’s gaze and take interest in whatever mommy or daddy are looking at.
-This is an important skill in communication, cognition and behavior.
-Exercising this skill helps babies learn social referencing which is the ability for babies to look to parents for information on how to interpret situations.
+By six months, babies typically can follow mommy or daddy’s gaze and take an interest in whatever mommy or daddy are looking at.
+This is an important skill in communication, cognition, and behavior.
+Exercising this skill helps babies learn social referencing, which is the ability for babies to look to parents for information on interpreting situations.
 Some studies have found that gaze following at ten months predicts children’s vocabularies at 2 years old.

 Simply by following your baby’s lead and showing interest in what she is interested in, you are helping her learn about her world and building important brain connections.